forwardemail/forwardemail.net/app/views/faq/index.md

 ## Why am I not receiving my test emails

-The most probable cause of your issues with not receiving test emails or with configuration in general is due to DNS propagation and caching.

-Fortunately **our DNS provider Cloudflare has a nice "Purge Cache" tool available for you to use at:** <https://1.1.1.1/purge-cache/>.

-All you need to do is go to that link, and for both "MX" and "TXT" records, enter your domain name, and click "Purge Cache".
-You'll then need to wait a few minutes and try again.

-If you're using Gmail, you should check your spam folder for test messages (sometimes test messages to yourself get marked as spam), and also purge cache on Google's DNS at <https://developers.google.com/speed/public-dns/cache>.
+If you're sending a test email to yourself using the "Send Mail As" feature, then it will not show up in your inbox due to <a href="https://support.google.com/a/answer/1703601">this widely known official Gmail answer</a>.

+If you continue to have issues, then it is most likely to be an issue with DNS propagation.
+You will need to wait a bit longer and try again (or try setting a lower TTL value on your TXT records).

-Still having issues?
-Please file a <a href="/help">Help request</a> so we can help investigate the issue and find a quick resolution.
+**Still having issues?**  Please file a <a href="/help">Help request</a> so we can help investigate the issue and find a quick resolution.

 ## Can I remove the via forwardemail dot net in Gmail